irisqaz/practice-docker/ex1/ex1.md

 $
 ```

-Now, that we have a program, let's package it into a new container:
+Now, that we have a program, let's package it into a new image:

 ```